Deal alert! Northwest, our favorite company, is forming

 And the structure you choose determines how the business will be taxed, how much of the business’s debts you are personally liable for, and how much paperwork and registration you need to complete.

 We explored the Washington D.C.
-Department of Consumer and Regulatory Affairs (DCRA), reviewed all the forms, and examined the Code of the District of Columbia to put together an extensive guide on starting a Washington, D.C.
+Department of Licensing and Consumer Protection (DLCP), reviewed all the forms, and examined the Code of the District of Columbia to put together an extensive guide on starting a Washington, D.C.
 General Partnership.

 We will also describe the primary differences between Sole Proprietorships, Partnerships, and LLCs.